The Happy Curmudgeon Blog Empowering People to Speak Up and Speak Out!

 As I celebrate 38 years in business this September, I’m recalling lessons learned and how those lessons will impact the future.
 In late August 1982, I asked my boss to become my first client.
 I had a dog, mortgage and $600 in the bank.
 With his thumbs-up, a marketing education gained with Ringling Bros. and Barnum & Bailey Circus, and a creative, persevering brain (thanks dad, mom and stepmom Lois), I went to the mountains the next day and sat on a lounge chair in a river reading and drinking a six-pack.
 The following Monday, I started Mark Lusky Communications with a commitment to provide solid customer service and high-quality writing and marketing communications.

 Do you have customer service snafus or stellar experiences to share?
 If so, feel free to email your thoughts to email@example.com.

-by Mark Lusky aka Happy Curmudgeon Posted August 4, 2020
+By Mark Lusky aka Happy Curmudgeon Posted September 22, 2020